michaelfromyeg/dotfiles/README.md

-# .files
+# dotfiles

-Dot files and general setup for a new PC.
+Includes the dotfiles I use for nvim and PowerShell.

-I highly recommend installing [Chocolatey](https://chocolatey.org/install) to handle software.
+For any required software installations, I highly recommend using Chocolatey.

+## vim

+I use [ThePrimeagen's dotfile](https://github.com/erkrnt/awesome-streamerrc/tree/master/ThePrimeagen) with Neovim.